kajetansw/kajetan-dev-blog/content/posts/2019/05/learning-session-7/index.md

 **\>> [“Notes on TypeScript: Pick, Exclude and Higher Order Components” by A. Sharif](https://dev.to/busypeoples/notes-on-typescript-pick-exclude-and-higher-order-components-40cp)**

-Here is a good example of using Pick, Exclude and Omit types in the TS which helps you create new types based on existing ones by extracting certain properties.
+Here is a good example of using `Pick`, `Exclude` and `Omit` types in the TS which helps you create new types based on existing ones by extracting certain properties.

-There can be many use cases for that, for me, it was creating a type with Omit, which was based on an existing business model and then used in Angular’s reactive form.
+There can be many use cases for that, for me, it was creating a type with `Omit`, which was based on an existing business model and then used in Angular’s reactive form.

 For the other reason entirely I’ve also written a type that creates union type from keys which extend Date interface: